Like viruses, hackers and phishers are constantly evolving to stay alive. The Instagram copyright infringement scam is the latest proof.

 Spoiler alert: they then ask for your email login information.

-It appears as though these phishers are mainly targeting influencers and celebrities for now.
+It appears these phishers are mainly targeting influencers and celebrities for now.
 That’s likely because their sensitive information is more valuable on the Dark Web.

-But these types of phishing emails have traditionally been sent to all kinds of users, no matter their level of fame.
+But these types of phishing emails have traditionally been sent to all users, regardless of their fame.

 Luckily, there are steps you can take to secure your Instagram account.

-You definitely want to enable two-factor authentication for your account.
+You want to enable two-factor authentication for your account.
 This way, even if a hacker obtains your login credentials, they still won’t be able to access your account.
-To set up 2FA, click on ‘settings’ > ‘security’ > ‘two-factor authentication’ and choose the type of 2FA you’d like to use.
+To set up 2FA, click ‘settings’ > ‘security’ > ‘two-factor authentication’ and choose the type of 2FA you’d like.